-Lower back pain and diarrhea are both common, and if they occur at the same time, it could be coincidental.
-However, both can also result from more serious underlying medical conditions.
+If lower back pain and diarrhea occur at the same time, it could be coincidental.
+However, lower back pain with diarrhea can also result from an underlying medical condition.

 In this article, we discuss some conditions that can cause both lower back pain and diarrhea and explore their treatment options.
 We also describe when to see a doctor.